JessieZ32/2019_CA_election/README.md

 The paper is stored in folder Outputs/Paper.
 The references file is also stored in this folder.

+Note:
      There is only the rmd file of paper, because knitting to pdf, html or word format is not working due to unknown reasons.